dybdybdybdyb/chrome-extension/README.md

 npm install
 ```

-- [ ] Start your server by running:
+- [ ] Start your development server by running:
 ```
 npm start
 ```

-- [ ] Visit http://localhost:3000 to view your index.html page
+- [ ] Visit http://localhost:5173 to view your index.html page

 ### Request
 Every asynchronous request is at its core an HTTP request.
 The browser sends a `request` object to the server with information regarding the broswer's intention with the server.
 There are major request types (or methods) that provide valuable information about the browsers intention: